 - •Food, chewing gum, breath-mints, candy of any kind, sugar or artificial sweeteners.

 - •Firearms and/or supplies.

 - •Clothing that depicts alcohol, drugs, sex, violence, gambling or any clothing deemed inappropriate by staff.

-Prescription medications exceeding a three day supply will be returned upon discharge, and all controlled substances will be destroyed unless the prescription is ordered by a physician at The Watershed.
+Prescription medications exceeding a three day supply will be returned upon discharge, and all controlled substances will be destroyed unless the prescription is ordered by a physician at The Addiction Recovery Center.
 It is recommended that you secure any valuables not in your immediate possession.
 A safe is provided for this purpose.
-The Watershed staff cannot be responsible for your valuables.
+The staff cannot be responsible for your valuables.